sleeptoken/zettelkasten/Remote Thought/Internet perms & Networking.md

 this flag isn't useless because if it is used then we know the app expects to use ClearText traffic.

+in order to intercept these traffics see[[Packet logging with tcpdump]]

+---

+## Network Interception using burp

+most mobile apps use HTTP, we need to configure burpsuite so that we can see manipulate and replay requests

+in burp
+1. go to proxy settings
+2. change the interface the proxy will listen on from local host to all interface ,i.e. any device on my local network can reach burp including my physical phone

+in emulator
+1. go to settings > network & internet > internet > Wi-Fi / network details
+2. then edit the Wi-Fi > change proxy to manual
+3. add the IP of the machine that has burp and the port where burp is listening on

+this allows us to perform a MITM attack against our phone, we are proxying or redirecting HTTP traffic through burp

+- bottom left has an event log that can log errors in [[burpsuite]]
+- if we try to set up an HTTP proxy and it doesn't  seems to work, check if we see domains showing up in the event logs
+- if nothing shows up ,there's may be a connection problem between phone and our proxy

 ### References
 [The INTERNET Permission (hextree.io)](https://app.hextree.io/courses/network-interception/android-networking-basics/the-internet-permission)